JelleZijlstra/taxonomy/docs/future-work.md

 ## Improving coverage

-This area will likely be my focus for a while.

 - Fill in the _verbatim_citation_ field.
 This field should arguably be the bare minimum for validating that a name is real.
 Previously I worked to set this field for almost all post-1950 names.
 Tools: